Ballani/adidas_CodeChallenge/TestManagement_Task.md

              2.1.
 RestAssured API test using Selenium Java depending on the development stack.
              2.2.
 Cypress tool for API testing only if we have an FE automation suite with Cypress.
 This is because, keeping maintenance in mind, using multiple tools requires more maintenance, like version updates, different code bases, etc.
         3. For frameworks,
              3.1.
-Serenity BDD using Gherkin, which has good maintainability, readability, and reports.
+Serenity BDD using Gherkin, which has good maintainability, readability, and reporting.

     5.4 Which tools/frameworks would you use for FE testing and FE Automation?
         1. Cypress as FE automation tools for automation which has good sync, maintainability, time travel, and documentation.
         2. For frameworks,
              2.1 Design Pattern with BDD: Page Object Model, which has good reusability and maintainability.
-5.5:

     5.5 Which other tools would you use?